liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 standard.
 Portlets are placed on the page in a certain order by the end user and are served up dynamically by the portal server.
-This means that certain “givens” that apply to servlet-based projects, such as control over URLs or access to the `HttpServletRequest`{.western} object, don’t apply in portlet projects, because the portal server generates these objects dynamically.
+This means that certain “givens” that apply to servlet-based projects, such as control over URLs or access to the `HttpServletRequest` object, don’t apply in portlet projects, because the portal server generates these objects dynamically.
 Portal applications come generally in two flavors: 1) portlets can be